Schur Functors and Categorified Plethysm: The 2-birig structure on Schur functors

 To describe the 2-birig structure on $\Schur$, recall that we have made $\Schur$ into a 2-rig equivalent to $\ksbar$.
 So, we start by putting a 2-birig structure on $\ksbar$.
 By \cref{thm:representing_U} we know that $\ksbar$ represents the 2-functor $U$.
 This makes $\ksbar$ into a 2-birig with the identity lift:

-From this we can compute co-operations on $\ksbar$, just as we did in our warmup exercise.
+From this we can compute co-operations on $\ksbar$, just as we did in our warm-up exercise.
 For this we need to show that just as $\Rig\op$ is a cartesian category, $\TRig\op$ is a cartesian 2-category.

-We saw that $(\Rig\op, \otimes)$ is cartesian monoidal by noting that the category of commutative monoids in any symmetric monoidal category is cocartesian monoidal, and rigs are commutative monoid objects in $(\Comm\Mon, \otimes)$.
-We now categorify this argument replacing $\Comm\Mon$ with $\Cauch\Lin$ (see \cref{defn:CauchLin}).
+We saw that $(\Rig\op, \otimes)$ is cartesian monoidal by noting that the category of commutative monoids in any symmetric monoidal category is cocartesian monoidal, and rigs are commutative monoid objects in $(\CMon, \otimes)$.
+We now categorify this argument replacing $\CMon$ with $\Cauch\Lin$ (see \cref{defn:CauchLin}).
 In the proof of \cref{lem:U2} we saw that $(\Cauch\Lin, \boxtimes)$ is a symmetric monoidal 2-category.
 The unit object for this symmetric monoidal 2-category is $\Fin\Vect$.

 A 2-rig $\R$ is a symmetric monoidal linear category that is also Cauchy complete.
 Thus, it comes with a tensor product or multiplication

 which is a morphism in $\Cauch\Lin$.
 It also comes with a unit object $I \in \R$, which determines a morphism